Bateleur Camp

 Bateleur Bushveld camp hideBateleur Bushveld camp hide

-Two private dams Silvervis and Rooibosrand which are within close range of Bateleur Camp and are restricted to Bateleur the residents only.
-Silvervis boasts a large variety of birdlife, as well as other wildlife such as Hippopotamus, Crocodiles, Bushbuck and Nyala.
+Silvervis (we have also seen it spelt Silwervis) boasts a large variety of birdlife, as well as other wildlife such as Hippopotamus, Crocodiles, Bushbuck and Nyala.

-There are some good waterholes and a few nice viewpoints like Tshanga and Red Rocks.
+There are also some good viewpoints like Tshanga and Red Rocks near to the camp.

 View from Tshanga viewpoint near Bateleur Bush campView from Tshanga viewpoint near Bateleur Bush camp